-- 1. A Northland College Application for Admission or the Common Application; - 2.
-An unofficial or official copy of high school transcripts; - 3.
-An unofficial or official copy of ACT or SAT test scores.
+1. A Northland College Application for Admission or the Common Application;

+2. An unofficial or official copy of high school transcripts;

-Applicants for admission to Northland College should have a minimum cumulative, unweighted high school gradepoint average of at least 2.5/4.0 to be considered for admission.
+Applicants for admission to Northland College should have a minimum cumulative, unweighted high school grade-point average of at least 2.5/4.0 to be considered for admission.
 Students with college aptitude test scores and academic records below the median for high school seniors may be considered for admission if other factors indicate their potential for academic success in college.
 Letters of recommendation and/or an interview may be required for these students.